Manuscript Details

 Notes from the review of this manuscript

-The following findings received a low rating because the measures did not meet HomVEE’s reliability standards: the Nursing Child Assessment Teaching Scale at age 12 months and the Maternal Confidence Questionnaire at age 6 months.
-The internal consistency values reported for those measures were below HomVEE’s minimum threshold.
-Reliability information was drawn from Oxford et al. (2021).
-Sample size information was obtained through correspondence with one of the study authors.
+The findings for the Maternal Confidence Questionnaire at age 6 months and the Nursing Child Assessment Teaching Scale at age 12 months received a low rating because the measures did not meet HomVEE’s reliability standards.
+The internal consistency values reported for these measures at those time points were below HomVEE’s minimum threshold.
+Reliability information was drawn from Oxford et al. (2021), and sample size information was obtained through correspondence with one of the study authors.